 "shroud, a proposal for reframing the power and telling the true stories of four Confederate monuments on Richmond’s Monument Avenue"

 “shroud” is proposed in support of reimagining the nature of monuments, rethinking their place in communities and choosing which stories to tell through inclusive conversations.
 At the core of this proposal is a fundamental faith in the power of public art and public spaces to tell our collective stories and impact how we define ourselves.
 In the short term, the monuments are more powerful altered than absent.
 Altering the monuments will help begin a longer term conversation about alternatives that support the diversity of our communities.

 "shroud" is a limited edition of twelve case bound proposals, with archival book board and cloth, digital prints and recessed, hand riveted screen.
 Sources: City of Richmond GIS; altered postcards; historic photo of Lee monument unveiling, 1890; drawing of Yucca filamentosa, Amy Arnold

-"shroud" is included in the collection of the University of Virginia's Rare Book School.
+"shroud" is included in the book arts collection of the University of Virginia's Rare Book School.

 more discussion on the nature of monuments at Monument Lab, Mural Arts in Philadelphia and "Reimagining Monuments to Make Them Resonate Locally and Personally" by Gregory Sholette for Hyperallergic